Meteoritics

 Meteoritics is the science that deals with meteors, meteorites, and meteoroids.
 It is closely connected to cosmochemistry, mineralogy and geochemistry.
 A specialist who studies meteoritics is known as a meteoriticist.

 Scientific research in meteoritics includes the collection, identification, and classification of meteorites and the analysis of samples taken from them in a laboratory.
 Typical analyses include investigation of the minerals that make up the meteorite, their relative locations, orientations, and chemical compositions; analysis of isotope ratios; and radiometric dating.
 These techniques are used to determine the age, formation process, and subsequent history of the material forming the meteorite.
 This provides information on the history of the Solar System, how it formed and evolved, and the process of planet formation.

 History of investigation

 Before the documentation of L'Aigle it was generally believed that meteorites were a type of superstition and those who claimed to see them fall from space were lying.

+The only entry of a large meteoroid into Earth’s atmosphere in modern history with firsthand accounts was the Tunguska event of 1908.

 In 1960 John Reynolds discovered that some meteorites have an excess of ^{129}Xe, a result of the presence of ^{129}I in the solar nebula.